javert-click/javert-click/README.md

 The main folder of interest is the `src` folder, which has the following structure:

 - `js`: JavaScript reference implementations
+   - DOM, Promises: Provided by JaVerT.Click.
+The DOM reference implementation is used by WebMessaging and WebWorkers
    - `MessagePassing/WebMessaging`: WebMessaging API (Section 4)
    - `MessagePassing/WebWorkers`: WebWorkers API (Section 5)
 - `ml`: OCaml implementation of JaVerT.Post